 Weight will be included in the form given to the participant at the time of the visit.
-This measurement will also be included in the final report to the participant and their physician.
+This measurement will also be included in the final report to the participant.

 8. Quality Assurance

 8.1 Training Requirements

 No special qualifications or experience are required to perform this assessment.
 Training should include: